 How and When the Personal Information is Used — The SSN collected from the sole proprietor or responsible party for the business entity that is requesting the FEIN is used to obtain the FEIN via the Internal Revenue Service’s (IRS) website, or via IRS Form SS-4.

-Who Has Access to the Personal Information — Fair and Fair, PLLC and its attorneys have access to the partial SSN.
+Who Has Access to the Personal Information — Fair Law Group, PLLC and its attorneys have access to the partial SSN.
 Only Jean Fair and Richard Fair have access to the full SSN.

-The Method of Disposal of the Personal Information — Fair and Fair, PLLC will discard the first 5 digits of the sole proprietor or responsible party’s SSN after obtaining the FEIN.
+The Method of Disposal of the Personal Information — Fair Law Group, PLLC will discard the first 5 digits of the sole proprietor or responsible party’s SSN after obtaining the FEIN.